Four: A Divergent Collection: Background

 According to Roth, the stories serve as a prequel to the Divergent trilogy.
-She said, "The e-shorts will address Tobias's backstory and some of the mysterious things going on in the world before Tris chose Dauntless.
+She said, "The e-shorts will address Tobias's backstory and some of the mysterious things going in the world before Tris chose Dauntless.
 Together, they form a kind of Tobias-centered Divergent prequel, though there is some overlap."

 Talking about her decision to write from the perspective of Four, Roth said, "In my mind, he has a distinct history and a complex psychology, so there’s always a lot to draw from when he’s on the page, and it’s an opportunity for me to break from Tris’s sparse, straightforward voice and try to introduce just a little bit more poetic language.
 I also know, from many tweets and blog comments and in-person comments, that Divergent readers are interested in hearing more of his voice, which made him an obvious candidate!
 My readers have given me so much enthusiasm and honesty and wisdom.
 The opportunity to write something that I knew they wanted to read was really appealing to me."

 In July 2014, Roth revealed that she initially wrote Divergent from Four's point of view and that the character Tris was not then present in the story.
 She explained that "it was the super rough draft.
 I've been calling it the "proto-draft."
 It happened before the rough draft, which sounds crazy.
 It was just a couple of pages from his perspective, and it just didn't work in the same way that Tris's voice worked because she's kind of surprising as the narrator of that particular story.
 But as I wrote the series, he became more complicated and his story started to feel urgent also.
 So, it's great that they let me keep writing about him!"